-My last blog post focused on the “doom and gloom” of the impending dismantling of the National Endowment for the Arts.
+Over the past few years, it has been easy to focus on “doom and gloom” when it comes to the future of the arts.
+Arts funding, particularly for dance, is always perilous, arts education programs in K-12 schools have faced cuts, and the Covid-19 pandemic has made hosting live events and classes challenging to say the least.
 But I am not a doom and gloom person; I refuse to be.
 I believe in optimism, in faith, and in the power of community to overcome.
-So in this post, I offer some optimism – or at least, some ways to affect positive change.
+So in this blog post, I want to offer some optimism – or at least, some ways to affect positive change for the arts and dance in particular.
 At the end of the day, we are responsible for our community.
 The future of the arts lies with those who practice them and know their power, and I for one am ready to defend and protect them.
 At a recent meeting of the Arizona Dance Coalition, I was inspired to focus on local, grassroots advocacy to protect and preserve my dance community.
 I invite you to join me in the following:

 1.)
 Join your local, state, and national Dance and Arts Service Organizations: Chances are your city or state has a non-profit membership organization for dance, dance education, or the arts in general.
-In Arizona, I am on the board of the Arizona Dance Coalition and I’m a member of the Arizona Dance Education Organization.
-There are also national organizations like Dance/U.S.A, Americans for the Arts, and the National Dance Education Organization (full disclosure: I work for NDEO and am a long time, hard core fan girl).
+In Arizona, I belong to the Arizona Dance Coalition and the Arizona Dance Education Organization.
+There are also national organizations like Dance/U.S.A, Americans for the Arts, and the National Dance Education Organization.
 These organizations all offer individual member benefits, but the most important reason to join is that there is strength in numbers.
-Your Dance Service Organization (DSO) is your representative in governmental and civic affairs.
+Your local Dance Service Organization (DSO) is your representative in governmental and civic affairs.
 When you join a DSO, you align yourself with like-minded people who believe in the power and importance of dance in a civil, vibrant society.
 The organization can then go to Congress, or the state government, or your local city council and say, “Look at how many people believe in this.
 We are taking a stand, together, in support of the arts.
 Pay attention to us, because we are working together for our cause!”
 The membership dues help support advocacy efforts, marketing and publicity for the cause, and community engagement – in addition to nifty member benefits, which often include professional development, networking, research, etc. If you want help finding your local or state DSO, please comment on this article.
 I am happy to help!

 3.)
 Support dance journalism: One of our biggest laments in the dance community is that the media does not cover enough dance.
 It’s hard to promote your event to the general public if it is not being covered by the local media.
 However, how many of us take the time to read and engage with the dance media that is published?
 Make it a point to read and comment on as many dance and arts articles in local and national publications as possible.
 This is another area in which we have to set the example – we can’t expect the general public (and therefore the editors of the papers catering to them) to care if we do not!
 By reading, commenting, and sharing, we let the publication’s staff know that we care about dance journalism!